 Picture this: rows of Bentleys, Rolls Royces, and Ferraris, palm trees swaying in the sun, and well-heeled folks walking around.
 No, it’s not a scene from Hollywood’s latest premiere, but drop off at an American elementary school in Dubai.

-Ok, you’ve waited long enough… Remember when I crowd-sourced camping ideas?
-So, I grew up camping all over California.
+So, you might remember some time ago I was crowdsourcing camping ideas, well here is what happened!
+I grew up camping all over California.
 I think my mom took me for the first time when I was only six months old.
 We’ve been meaning to go camping as a family for a while now, but when my youngest was born last year he had some health issues, so our plans were delayed.
-As our daycare closes for a couple weeks in the summer, we decided mid-July was a great time to try tent camping for the first time.
-Initially we booked a campsite out at […]